 Potato (Solanum tuberosum L.), a tetraploid member of the Solanaceae family (2n=48), stands as one of the most vital food crops worldwide.
 It is cultivated over 19.32 million hectares with an annual global yield of approximately 325.3 million tonnes (FAO, 2007).
 Praised for its high nutritional value, affordability, and adaptability to diverse climates, the potato has earned the moniker “friend of the poor.”
 In India, potato is a key cash crop, accounting for approximately 28% of total vegetable production (CMIE, 2023).
 India ranks second globally, producing around 54.23 million metric tonnes.
 However, potato production is influenced by climatic variability and population pressure.
 In 2023, Uttar Pradesh remained the largest producer with 54.89 million tonnes, followed by West Bengal and Gujarat.
 The area under cultivation ranged from 2.05 to 2.33 million hectares between 2019 and 2023 (NHB, 2023).

 Among the major threats to potato cultivation is late blight, caused by Phytophthora infestans (Mont.) de Bary-an oomycete pathogen notorious for causing the Irish potato famine in the 1840s and still responsible for crop losses exceeding $5 billion annually.
-In India, late blight severely affects cooler, humid regions such as Uttar Pradesh, West Bengal, Punjab, Himachal Pradesh, and Jharkhand.The disease is favoured by cool temperatures (10–20°C) and high humidity.
+In India, late blight severely affects cooler, humid regions such as Uttar Pradesh, West Bengal, Punjab, Himachal Pradesh and Jharkhand.The disease is favoured by cool temperatures (10–20°C) and high humidity.
 The pathogen spreads rapidly via wind- or water-dispersed sporangia and zoospores, infecting plant tissues through natural openings or wounds.
 Common symptoms include water-soaked lesions on foliage and brown rot in tubers.
 P. infestans reproduces both asexually (through sporangia) and sexually (via oospores), making it highly adaptive and difficult to control even with improved cultivars and advanced agronomic practices.

 Trichoderma spp.
 (Ascomycota: Hypocreaceae), first described in 1794, are beneficial soil fungi widely recognized for their biocontrol potential.
 These fungi combat plant pathogens by mechanisms such as rapid root colonization, nutrient competition, mycoparasitism, and production of antimicrobial compounds.
 More than 200 species have been identified, with T. viride and T. harzianum being the most extensively studied.